denis-torre/gds-jc-demo/README.md

 In order to run the pipeline, the following steps need to be performed.

-1. Using the terminal, change your working directory to `rnaseq-pipeline` using `cd rnaseq-pipeline` (or other command depending on your current directory):
+1. Using the terminal, change your working directory to `rnaseq-pipeline` using `cd rnaseq-pipeline` (or other command depending on your current directory).
+If your terminal is not open, select View > Terminal from the top menu.

 ![image](images/pipeline-1.png)

 2. Load the default R and Python modules: